Agoura Hills, California: State and federal representation

+County representation

+The Board of Supervisors is the governing body of the County of Los Angeles, a charter county.
+Lindsay P. Horvath is the Supervisor for Los Angeles County's 3rd District where Agoura Hills is incorporated.

 Infrastructure

 Las Virgenes Water District serves Agoura Hills along with Westlake Village and other parts of western Los Angeles County.
 State water provided by the Metropolitan Water District of Southern California is the sole source used by the district.

 The Los Angeles County Sheriff's Department (LASD) operates the Malibu/Lost Hills Station in Calabasas, serving Agoura Hills.

 The United States Postal Service Agoura Hills Post Office is located at 5158 Clareton Drive.

 Education

 The Las Virgenes Unified School District serves Agoura Hills.